jlcrawford/starter-academic/content/authors/admin/_index.md

 ---
 I am a graduate student in the department of Psychological & Brain Sciences at Washington University.
 My research interests center around using multi-method approaches (e.g., experience sampling, neuroimaging) to study cognitive and motivational changes across the adult life span.

-In addition to my research interests, I am invested in helping to demystify the hidden curriculum of academia and promote a positive culture in which people of all backgrounds are respected and represented in science.
-Outside of work, I enjoy running, baking and cooking, and spending time with friends and family.
+In addition to my research interests, I enjoy running, baking and cooking, and spending time with friends and family.